SixArm/pitch-deck-template/README.md

 * Prepare to discuss direct sales and multiple kinds of indirect sales.

-* Prepare for questions about sales funnels and sales scoring.
+* Prepare for questions about sales funnels, sales scoring, and sales compensation.

 ### Marketing Slide

 * Talk about how you gain customers’ attention.

-* Show a solid grasp of how to reach your target market, and what channels to use.
+* Show a solid grasp of how to reach your target market.

+* What are your marketing channels and how do you use them?

 * Investors know finding and winning customers can be the biggest challenge for a startup.